Organic products: Recognition of control bodies

 In May 2025, an additional three control bodies were listed under Regulation 2025/882:

-In addition, this new Regulation extends the recognition of the following bodies, allowing them to certify additional product categories and/or operate in additional countries:
+In addition, this new Regulation expands the scope of recognition of the following control bodies to include certain product categories and non-EU countries:

 Details on the category of products that each control authority or control body may control, and the non-EU countries where they may carry out controls, are given in the Annexes of the Regulations.